 Special situation: Airport transfers: watch out

 Many tourists decide to take a cab from the airport to their New York hotel.
 Be sure that the driver is charging you the the airport “set fare” or “flat fare”.
-For transportation from JFK to Manhattan (as well as the return), a flat rate of $52 applies (the flat rate for LaGuardia-Manhattan is $17), plus tolls and $0.50 state tax.
-Then add approx. 15% tip.
+For transportation from JFK to Manhattan (as well as the return), a flat rate applies, plus tolls and $0.50 state tax.
+Then add approx. 20% tip.
 Depending on the location of your hotel, you can assume a cost of approx. $70.
 Unfortunately, there are always drivers who try to deceive tourists.
 If the driver will not give you a flat rate, then don’t get into the cab – make that perfectly clear from the start.

 As you can see, taking a cab in New York can be exciting, especially as it is not an every day occurrence for many tourists.
 With these tips however, you are now well prepared for finding, hailing and safely getting to your destination in a NYC Yellow Cab.